E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 to know what component it belongs to so that is passed in as the `component` argument.
 The only thing that happens so far is that the constructor for the base class `TestGroup` gets called.
-In the process, we give the test group the name `baroclinic_channel`.
+In the process, we give the test group the name `yet_another_channel`.
 You can take a look at the base class {py:class}`polaris.TestGroup` in [polaris/testgroup.py](https://github.com/E3SM-Project/polaris/blob/main/polaris/testgroup.py) if you want.
 That's not necessary for the tutorial, but some new developers